Long-term care, or "LTC," refers to insurance, programs, and services geared toward helping older adults with the basic activities of daily living.

-Long-term care services provide seniors a way to stay healthy and active and ensure their basic living requirements are met.
-The need for long-term care may be temporary – such as during recovery from illness or injury – or ongoing – because of an ongoing physical condition or even dementia.
+Long-term care services provide older adults with a way to stay healthy and active and meet their basic living requirements.
+The need for long-term care may be temporary – such as during recovery from illness or injury.
+It can also be ongoing due to a persistent physical condition or dementia.

 - Assistance with medical therapy